Photo by Zulfugar Karimov on Unsplash

 Lower Priority

 Start with high-priority content.
-You can always expand your content backup strategy later.
+You can always broaden your archive coverage later.

 How to Build Your Content Backup Workflow